An organization’s ability to rapidly, efficiently, and effectively adapt to change.

 From the Japanese term meaning “Direction Control/Management”, this is a structured approach for strategic planning, capturing both top-down and bottom-up views.

 The practical and successful translation of ideas into new products, services, processes, systems or social interactions.

-The value of an organisation that is not captured in its traditional financial accounts.
-It represents the intangible assets of an organisation – the combined value of the knowledge and capability of its people, the value inherent in its relationships, and other intangible things, such as processes, which enable its people to create value.
+The value of an organization that is not captured in its traditional financial accounts.
+It represents the intangible assets of an organization – the combined value of the knowledge and capability of its people, the value inherent in its relationships, and other intangible things, such as processes, which enable its people to create value.